 - Insufficient evidence.
 No one should be convicted of making a fraudulent conveyance unless the prosecution can prove the defendant's guilt beyond a reasonable doubt.
 If the defense attorney can demonstrate that there isn't enough reliable evidence to support a conviction, the charges should be dropped.

-Penalties for "fraudulent conveyance" convictions
+Penalties for "fraudulent conveyance" convictions in Nevada

 The crime of a debtor or judgment debtor making a fraudulent conveyance is prosecuted as a gross misdemeanor in Nevada.
 The punishment includes: